‘the Mountain with No Name’ by Kaoru Tsubakida

 Yoshitaka Yamashita (Per)

-He studied jazz theory with Toshihisa Morita.
-He also took saxophone lessons from Akira Omori and Masato Kumoi.
+Born in 1964, Iwami, Tottori Prefecture, Kaoru Tsubakida started playing jazz when he attended Nihon Fukushi University.
+He studied jazz theory with Toshihisa Morita, taking saxophone lessons from Akira Omori and Masato Kumoi.

-He is playing as a member of Shuhei Mizuno Big Band and Kenny’s All Stars Big Band, as well as his own group.
+Kaoru Tsubakida currently plays as a member of the Shuhei Mizuno Big Band and Kenny’s All Stars Big Band, as well as his own group.

-Nakagaki is born in 1982, at Toyota city, Aichi Prefecture.
+Akane Nakagaki was born in 1982, Toyota City, Aichi Prefecture.

 Shota Watanabe was born in Nagoya, Japan in 1988.
 He grew up with the musical influence of his father, also a great guitarist, Norio Watanabe.
 He started studying classical piano from the age of four.
 When Shota was sixteen years old, he started to take jazz lessons from Donny Schwekendiek, to polish up his improvisation skill.